prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 #### Step 1: Create an Ad Unit

-Initialize the Interstitial Ad Unit with correct properties:
+Initialize the `InterstitialAdUnit ` with properties:

-- **configId** - an ID of Stored Impression on the Prebid server
+- `configId` - an ID of Stored Impression on the Prebid server
-- **minSizePercentage** - specifies the minimum width and height percent an ad may occupy of a device’s real estate.
+- `minSizePercentage` - specifies the minimum width and height percent an ad may occupy of a device’s real estate.

 Also you can assign the listener for processing ad events.

-> **NOTE:** minSizePercentage - plays an important role in a bidding process for display ads.
+> **NOTE:** the `minSizePercentage` - plays an important role in a bidding process for display ads.
 If provided space is not enough demand partners won't respond with the bids.

 #### Step 2: Load the Ad